Emulation on the Amiga: MS-DOS on Amiga via Sidecar or Bridgeboard

 MS-DOS compatibility was a major issue during the early years of the Amiga's lifespan in order to promote the machine as a serious business machine.
 In order to run the MS-DOS operating system, Commodore released the Sidecar for the Amiga 1000, basically an 8088 board in a closed case that connected to the side of the Amiga.
 Clever programming (a library named Janus, after the two-faced Roman god of doorways) made it possible to run PC software in an Amiga window without use of emulation.
 At the introduction of the Sidecar the crowd was stunned to see the MS-DOS version of Microsoft Flight Simulator running at full speed in an Amiga window on the Workbench.

 Later the Sidecar was implemented on an expansion card named "Bridgeboard" and was released as the A2088XT for Amiga 2000+ models.
 Bridgeboard models based on the Intel 80286 and 80386 CPUs were later released by Commodore as the A2286 and A2386.
 The Bridgeboard card and the Janus library made the use of PC expansion cards and harddisk/floppydisk drives possible.
 Later third party cards also appeared for the Amiga 500 and Amiga 600 expansion slot such as the KCS Powerboard, and Vortex released full-length cards for the Amiga 2000+ based on the 80386 and 80486 CPUs called the Golden Gate.

-Eventually, full-software emulators, such as PC-Task and PCx allowed Amigas to run MS-DOS programs, including Microsoft Windows, without additional hardware, at the costs of speed and compatibility.
+Eventually, full-software emulators, such as PC-Task and PCx allowed Amigas to run MS-DOS programs, including Microsoft Windows, without additional hardware, at the cost of speed and compatibility.

 The KCS PowerPC board

 Dutch Amiga Kolff Computer Supplies built a similar expansion for the A500.
-It was later improved so it could emulate VGA.
-It did not multitask however.
+It was later improved so it could emulate VGA, but it did not multitask.

 Amiga Transformer

 When Commodore introduced the Amiga 1000 in July 1985 it also unexpectedly announced a software-based IBM PC emulator for it.
 The company demonstrated the emulator by booting IBM PC DOS and running Lotus 1-2-3.
 Some who attended the demonstration were skeptical that the emulator, while impressive technically, could run with acceptable performance.
-The application, called Transformer, was indeed extremely slow; The 'Landmark' benchmark rated it as a 300 kHz 286, far slower than the 4.7 MHz of IBM's oldest and slowest PC.
+The application, called Transformer, was indeed extremely slow; the 'Landmark' benchmark rated it as a 300 kHz, far slower than the 4.7 MHz of IBM's oldest and slowest PC.
 In addition, it would only run on Amigas using the 68000 microprocessor, and would not run if the Amiga had more than 512K of RAM.